reverettai/reverettai.github.io/_posts/2010-02-01-succubi-ripeness-saturation-hitting-the-scientific-sweet-spot.md

 </ul>
 I'd wager quantum computing and neuroscience are ripe for the picking.

 Which fields would you add?
 And which criteria for identifying ripe and saturated fields would you use?

-{% gallery Illustrations %}
+{% gallery galleryname %}
 currentvspotential.png:: Current theory vs. potential thoughts saturatedscience.png:: An example of a saturated field ripescience.png:: An example of a ripe field